juliocesarscheidt/kube-pod-metrics-collector/README.md

 ## Prerequisites

-- The Kubernetes API used must be accessible from the location where this pod/ container is running.
+- The Kubernetes API used must be accessible from the location where this pod/container is running.

 - In order to send metrics to CloudWatch it is required an user with credentials for that, more instructions on how to create this user here: [Create CloudWatch User](./cloudwatch-user.md)